legoguy1000/FRC-Portal/README.md

 This project was developed for my FIRST Robotics Team 2363, Triple Helix.
 We needed a way to handle team and event registration as well as hours and metrics tracking.

+Version 2.12.0 (In Dev)
+* Simplified some code
+* Upgraded Facebook API to 3.1

 Version 2.11.0
 * Add JSON field to season model to allow customization of google form columns mapping to DB
 * Use 3rd party API to guess gender of new users